-The experiments reported in this paper were reported in a longer manuscript circulated in 2010 (Kawahara, 2010), and Experiment I was reported in less detail in Kawahara (2012b) together with two other experiments on Rendaku.
+Acknowledgments: The experiments reported in this paper were first reported in a longer manuscript circulated in 2010 (Kawahara 2010).
 For their insightful comments on this paper and Kawahara (2010), I am grateful to Osamu Fujimura, Kazu Kurisu, Julien Musolino, Jeremy Perkins, Jason Shaw, Mariko Sugahara, Kristen Syrett, Kyoko Yamaguchi, four anonymous reviewers, and the audience at the colloquium talks at the University of Pennsylvania and Johns Hopkins University, and the participants of Japan Phonology Forum 2011.
-Sophia Kao and Melanie Pangilinan helped me with the stimulus preparation for Experiment III.
+Sophia Kao and Melanie Pangilinan helped me with the stimulus preparation for Experiment II.
+Finally, I would like to thank Hope McManus for her edits at the final stage of the manuscript preparation.
 This research is partly supported by Research Council grant to the author from Rutgers University.
 All remaining errors are mine.